nathanblaubach/cookbook-web-react/README.md

 This cookbook is a simple list of recipes for my mom's family's family cookbook, but I am writing it in a way that (I hope) is easily reusable.
 The recipes seen when the application is launched are currently being pulled from a JSON file.
-This application is being developed using Vite, Vitest, React and Typescript.
+This application is being developed using Playwright, Axe, Vitest, Vite, React and Typescript.

 - Dependencies are kept to a relative minimum to minimize impact on the application, and Snyk is used to scan for code and dependency vulnerabilities.